hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 $ kubectl create ns cfe-pce
 namespace/cfe-pce created
 ```

-You can continue to create other namespaces using *'kubectl creat ns'* for two teams and two projects under each team.
-You then run the command *'kubectl hns set'* to set hierarchical properties of those created namespaces.

 Then run the following commands to create the subnamespaces under each parent: